lroellin/old-vulnerable-php-app/README.md

 # Known issues

-* The `ip` displays an error when starting, since it tries to display stuff about your IP.
+* The `ip` utility displays an error when starting, since it tries to display stuff about your IP.
 However, since you're connecting via a private IP, it filters it out.
 * The `mac-lookup` utility doesn't know many modern MAC address vendors.
 Choosing the placeholder value works though.
 * The `unixtime` converter utility doesn't calculate properly, but that's frontend code anyway...
 * The `alarm` utility has some frontend issues too ;)